Atlas Copco Board of Directors proposes to split the Group in 2018

 Stockholm, Sweden, January 16, 2017: Atlas Copco, a leading provider of sustainable productivity solutions, will initiate work in order to propose to the Annual General Meeting 2018 to decide on a split of the Group into two listed companies, Atlas Copco and “NewCo” (working name), and to distribute NewCo to the shareholders.

-For more information, please see http://www.atlascopcogroup.com/investor-relations/.
+For more information please contact:

+This information is information that Atlas Copco AB is obliged to make public pursuant to the EU Market Abuse Regulation.
+The information was submitted for publication, through the contact persons set out above, at 8.30 am CET on January 16, 2017.
 Atlas Copco is a world-leading provider of sustainable productivity solutions.
 The Group serves customers with innovative compressors, vacuum solutions and air treatment systems, construction and mining equipment, power tools and assembly systems.
 Atlas Copco develops products and services focused on productivity, energy efficiency, safety and ergonomics.
 The company was founded in 1873, is based in Stockholm, Sweden, and has a global reach spanning more than 180 countries.
 In 2015, Atlas Copco had revenues of BSEK 102 (BEUR 11) and more than 43 000 employees.